Changed & Disconnected Numbers

 We Anchor on Identity

-We resolve the person behind the number using public records and licensed databases, tying name, address history, and associates into one verified profile.
+We resolve the person behind the number from public records and licensed data sources, tying name, address history and associates into one verified profile.

 3